Qatari support for Hamas: History

 In 2007, Qatar was, with Turkey, the only country to back Hamas after the group ousted the Palestinian Authority from the Gaza Strip.
 The relationship between Hamas and Qatar strengthened in 2008 and 2009 when Khaled Meshaal was invited to attend the Doha Summit where he was seated next to the then Qatari Emir Hamad bin Khalifa al-Thani, who pledged $250 million to repair the damage caused by Israel in the Israeli war on Gaza.
 These events caused Qatar to become the main player in the "Palestinian issue".
 Qatar called Gaza's blockade unjust and immoral, which prompted the Hamas government in Gaza, including former Prime Minister Ismail Haniyeh, to thank Qatar for their "unconditional" support.
 Qatar then began regularly handing out political, material, humanitarian, and charitable support for Hamas.

 In 2011, U.S. President Barack Obama personally requested that Qatar, one of the U.S.'s most important Arab allies, provide a base for the Hamas leadership.
 At the time, the U.S. were seeking to establish communications with Hamas and believed that a Hamas office in Qatar would be easier to access than a Hamas bureau in Iran, the group's main backer.
 In 2012, Hamad became the first head of state to visit Gaza under Hamas rule.
 He pledged to raise $400 million for reconstruction.
 Sources say that advocating for Hamas is politically beneficial to Turkey and Qatar because the Palestinian cause draws popular support amongst their citizens at home.

-Speaking in reference to Qatar's support for Hamas, during a 2015 visit to Palestine, Qatari official Mohammad al-Emadi, said Qatar is using the money not to help Hamas but rather the Palestinian people as a whole.
-He acknowledges however that giving to the Palestinian people means using Hamas as the local contact.
+During a 2015 visit to Palestine, speaking in reference to Qatar's support for Hamas, Qatari official Mohammad al-Emadi said Qatar was using the money not to help Hamas but rather the Palestinian people as a whole.
+He acknowledged that giving to the Palestinian people means using Hamas as the local contact.
 Emadi said, "You have to support them.
 You don't like them, don't like them.
 But they control the country, you know."
 Some argue that Hamas's relations with Qatar are putting Hamas in an awkward position because Qatar has become part of the regional Arab problem.

-In a controversial deal, Israel's government under Benjamin Netanyahu supported Qatar's payments to Hamas for many years, in the hope that it would turn Hamas into an effective counterweight to the Palestinian Authority and prevent the establishment of a Palestinian state.
+In a controversial deal, Israel's government under Benjamin Netanyahu supported Qatar's payments to Hamas for many years in the hope that it would turn Hamas into an effective counterweight to the Palestinian Authority and prevent the establishment of a Palestinian state.
+Former Mossad official Udi Levy later described Qatari envoys as regularly bringing cash into Gaza in suitcases, with Israel's approval, and said that he believed a significant portion of the money supported Hamas's military wing.